 So we set our sights on this 1974 Airstream or as we like to call it for now: Miss Aluminum.

 It's a model "Overland International" of 27 feet or 8.23 meters (a big baby) We were really looking for a 25 or 27 feet because for us and our use this size is ideal.
 Not too big (there are 31 and even 34 feet!), But not too small either: we did not want to have to do and undo our bed every day as in Popo.

 His mass?
 We do not ask that to a beautiful lady see!
 Joking aside, at full we reach the 6200 pounds or 2.86 tons... you better understand the pick up now ?!

 But to stop all that you tell me, it must be hard to drive ...
 But not at all, each wheel is equipped with an electric braking system.
 A small box in the pickup analyzes the deceleration, the slopes, the pressure on the brake pedal and other parameters to adapt the braking of the Airstream.
 It brakes even better with that without it attached to the pick up, to tell you!
 And if it is accidentally unhooked by rolling, it will brake even alone.

 The suspension when to her, is independent wheel.
-The Airstream axle system is really efficient on the road, we almost forget it ...
+The Airstream axle system is really very efficient on the road, we would almost forget it...

-In addition to that, the system of attachment to the ball is equipped with stabilizers who avoid the caravan from wavering alone.
+In addition to that, the ball attachment system is equipped with stabilizers who avoid the caravan from wavering alone.